Caring in Community Care

-Ageing: Global population is ageing as never before.
-Human ageing is complex with multidimensional health challenges of older persons and organisation how primary health care is organised to meet the needs of older persons in the community.
+Ageing and family caregiving: Global population is ageing as never before.
+Human ageing is complex with multidimensional health challenges of older persons.
+Organisation of primary health care is set up at different levels in Sweden, such as the Region and municipality level, to meet the needs of older persons in the community.
 Social support including care by informal or family caregivers is a crucial and integral component of care of older persons in a society.
 The focus of the research group is to address multidimensional challenges of ageing including support to family caregivers, their health and e-nursing.

-e-Health: Given the rapidly increasing digital literacy in Sweden and globally, e-Health offers a practical platform for health care professionals, by using electronic processes and communication, in providing support to populations across the life span including adolescents, youth, young and older adults and as well as family caregivers.
-Use of e-Health in community settings, e.g. care services for older persons at municipalities, school nursing, youth clinics, and particularly from the perspective of health promotion and disease prevention is an evolving research focus of the group.
+e-Health in community care: Given the rapidly increasing digital literacy in Sweden and globally, e-Health offers a practical platform for health care professionals, by using electronic processes and communication, in providing timely support to populations across the life span including adolescents, youth, young and older adults and as well as family caregivers.
+Use of e-Health in community settings in both urban and rural areas, e.g. care services for older persons at municipalities, schools, youth clinics, and particularly from the perspective of health promotion and disease prevention is an evolving research focus of the group.

 The research group Caring in Community Care consists of researchers in various stages of their career.
 It is a multi-disciplinary group representing, geriatric nursing, public health, gerontology, family nursing, psychology and palliative care.

 Stress Alleviating Mobile Application for Caregivers (SAMAC): A Feasibility Study